lockss/lockss.github.io/administrators/admin/setting-up/clockss-web-harvest-guidelines.md

 In the majority of cases, there must be a permission statement for each domain serving substantive content.

-The permission statement the CLOCKSS system is:
+The permission statement for the CLOCKSS system is:

 *  CLOCKSS system has permission to ingest, preserve, and serve this Archival Unit